New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Proposed QKD protocols

-Bob generates a sequence ($S_{B1}$) of quantum states in accordance his measurement results in $\psi_{J}^{y}$ and sends it to Alice.
-For each qubit of the sequence ($S_{B1}$), Alice uses the same basis (used in sequence $S_{A}$) to measure and records the outcome.
-Now, Alice will get the state $\psi_{J}^{x^{\perp}}$ with probability $\frac{1}{4}$ as our assumption is that the sequence is very long and there is no noise in the quantum channel.
-If, the probability of getting the state $\psi_{J}^{x^{\perp}}$is within the tolerable (threshold) limit around $\frac{1}{4}$, then Alice will publicly request Bob to transmit the subsequent qubit sequence, denoted as $(S_{B2})$.
+Bob generates a sequence ($S_{B1}$) of quantum states based on his measurement results in $\psi_{J}^{y}$ and sends it to Alice.
+For each qubit in the sequence ($S_{B1}$), Alice uses the same basis as in sequence $S_{A}$ to measure and record the outcome.
+Alice will then obtain the state $\psi_{J}^{x^{\perp}}$ with a probability of $\frac{1}{4}$, given our assumption that the sequence is very long and the quantum channel is noiseless.
+If the probability of obtaining the state $\psi_{J}^{x^{\perp}}$ is within the tolerable (threshold) limit around $\frac{1}{4}$, Alice will publicly request Bob to transmit the subsequent qubit sequence, denoted as $(S_{B2})$.

-\emph{Preparation and measurement of second sequence }(\emph{$S_{B2}$})\emph{. }After receiving Alice's request, Bob uses the other MUB (i.e., if $Z$ ($X)$ basis was used earlier to prepare $n$th qubit of the sequence $S_{B1},$then $X$ ($Z$) basis will be used to prepare the $n^{th}$ qubit of the sequence $S_{B2}$) to prepare the elements of sequence $S_{B2}$ with same bit value for the corresponding positions of the elements ($\psi_{J}^{y}$) of the sequence $S_{B1}$.
+\emph{Preparation and measurement of second sequence }(\emph{$S_{B2}$})\emph{. }After receiving Alice's request, Bob uses the other MUB (i.e., if the $Z$ ($X$) basis was used earlier to prepare the $n$th qubit of the sequence $S_{B1}$, then the $X$ ($Z$) basis will be used to prepare the $n^{th}$ qubit of the sequence $S_{B2}$) to prepare the elements of the sequence $S_{B2}$ with the same bit value for the corresponding positions of the elements ($\psi_{J}^{y}$) of the sequence $S_{B1}$.
 Bob sends the sequence $S_{B2}$ to Alice.
-Alice measures the received qubits{} of the sequence $S_{B2}$ using the following rule: If Alice gets the same state $\psi_{J}^{x}$ after measuring the qubit sequence $S_{B1}$ then she would use the other MUB (second basis) but after getting the state $\psi_{J}^{x^{\perp}}$(orthogonal to the corresponding elements of the initial sequence $S_{A}$), Alice uses the same basis only.
+Alice measures the received qubits of the sequence $S_{B2}$ using the following rule: If Alice gets the same state $\psi_{J}^{x}$ after measuring the qubit sequence $S_{B1}$, she uses the other MUB (second basis).
+However, if she gets the state $\psi_{J}^{x^{\perp}}$ (orthogonal to the corresponding elements of the initial sequence $S_{A}$), she uses the same basis.